 Of course, a word is not a story.
 But “frogness” stayed with me.
 I thought of it whenever I heard frogs calling.
 I knew there was something there.
 But what?!

-A few years later, in 2008, I wrote my first draft of the story Frogness — about a child, a dog, a splashy hunt, a head full of frogs.
+A few years later, in 2008, I wrote my first draft of the story FROGNESS (Owlkids Books, 2021) — about a child, a dog, a splashy hunt, a head full of frogs.
 Some “pieces of moon” fell between shadows on the path, rippled over the pond.
 Where did those “pieces” of light come from?
 Something my little niece Thea once said.
 (Thank you, Thea!)

 FROGNESS wasn’t the first picture book manuscript I wrote as an adult, but it was the first one that was really good.
 Still, it went through lots of changes, and then it took its own sweet time finding the perfect, enthusiastic publisher.

-Frogness will be published spring 2021 by Owlkids Books.
+FROGNESS will be published April 2021 by Owlkids Books.